AndreyGS/common_serialization/ReadMe.md

 # Common Serialization Library

 This project presenting serialization protocol wich is named Common Serialization Protocol (CSP) and its implementation on C++ language.

-Definition of the protocol itself can be found in file csp.txt in the repository root directory.
+Definition of the protocol itself can be found in file *csp.txt* in the repository root directory.
 The main parts of the protocol are already defined there, but some paragraphs not finished yet.

+CSP provide fast serialization process, with low memory consumption.
+It supports versioning of structures (Interfaces), work in different compatibility modes (flexibility), and versioning of protocol itself with backward compatibility (extensibility).
+Also CSP provide client-server data exchange mechanism.

 A few words about implementation.